PureStorage-OpenConnect/Accelerate-2024-Workshop/SQL/1-Volume Database Refresh/README.md

 # Lab 1 - Volume Database Refresh

-In this lab, you will learn how to use array-based volume snapshots to decouple the time it takes to perform DBA operations from the size of the data.
-You will clone a database on Windows1 and present it to a another instance SQL Server instance on Windows2
+## Introduction.

+In this lab, you will clone a volume from **Windows1** to **Windows2** in this activity.
+You will replace the contents of the volume on the target instance, **Windows2**, with the contents of the clone from **Windows1** which contains the `TPCC100` database.
+This replaces the need to back up and restore the database.

+Since this operation is inside the array, it happens nearly instantaneously.
+Another benefit is when you clone a volume and present it to another host, the volume does not consume additional space until data starts changing.
+When data does start changing, the changed blocks are tracked and exposed as a performance metric on the FlashArray Web Interface Dashboard and Array Capacity panel.

+Each section of line of code is intended to be executed sequentially to facilitate understanding, discovery and learning.

 Here is a description of the major activities in this lab: